Evolving events over time

 BACKWARD is exactly right for this evolution: a consumer on the new schema

-the wire, and the added fields are optional or defaulted.
+wire, and the added fields are optional or defaulted.
 A consumer still on the

-old schema cannot yet read new events (it does not know the customer
+old schema cannot yet read new events (it does not know the customer name),

-line-by-line breakdown names which change breaks which direction, and under
+breakdown names which change breaks which direction, and under --format json the report

---format json the report carries a per-event breakdown under avro_verdicts.
+carries a per-event breakdown under avro_verdicts.
+See the Compatibility Checking

-Compatibility Checking guide to wire this into
+guide to wire this into pre-commit hooks and CI.

 Putting it together